Site iconSite icon Fact Brainiac

 Marilyn Monroe

-Marilyn Monroe once said, “Give a girl the right shoes, and she can conquer the world.”
-With her potato sack photo shoot, she seemed to add, “…or even the right potato sack.”
-This statement resonated with the public.
-It offered a fresh perspective on the concept of beauty, emphasizing personality, confidence, and character over materialistic attributes.
+Marilyn once said, “Give a girl the right shoes, and she can conquer the world.”
+Her potato sack photos added a new idea: “…or even the right potato sack.”
+This connected with people.
+It showed that personality and confidence matter more than what you wear.

 the (in)famous potato dress